 School VisitsInteractive programs, for students in grades 2-12, include guided exhibition tours, art-making workshops, self-guided tours and full-day residency programs.
-The first day to book a school program is Monday, August 27 through the Online Booking Form.
+The information on the Fall/Winter School Programs will be available mid August.
+The first day of school bookings is Saturday, September 12 at 9:30am through the Online Booking Form.

 One Day WorkshopsAll Tours:

-School Programs booking requests can be made from Monday, August 27 by completing the Online Booking Form.
+School Programs booking requests can be made beginning Saturday, September 12 at 9:30am by completing the Online Booking Form.

 The Vancouver Art Gallery believes that children’s learning is enhanced by repeat visits, and we offer a special reduced rate to encourage this.
 If a class is returning for a second or third visit, in the same a school year, we offer a reduction in fees.
 Please notify us when booking your repeat visits in the comment section of the Online Booking Form.